Elkantor/sc2api/README.md

 # sc2api
-> A node.js module to easily create bots for Starcraft 2
+> A node.js module to easily create bots for Starcraft 2 in javascript

 The role of this package is to bring the official Starcraft 2 C++ API to node.js, through a native node module.
 <br>